+Only an erectile sex organ (a phallus) gives rise to a sex drive.
+A man has a drive to ejaculate into a vagina.
+But a woman doesn’t experience a drive for a man to ejaculate into her vagina.
 A sexual urge comes from our own bodies.
-Only an erectile sex organ (a phallus) can cause a person to have a drive to penetrate.
-Although women have the remains of a phallus, it is not capable of penetrating another person.
-Neither is the clitoris ever erect and sensitised as the penis is.
-So women do not experience a drive to penetrate.
+Although women have the remains of a phallus, it is not capable of penetration.
+The clitoris is never erect.
 There is no physiological stimulus that motivates a woman to engage in sexual activity of any kind.
-A man admires a woman’s backside because of his desire for penetration.
+A man admires a woman’s buttocks because of his desire for penetration.
 But a woman never experiences an urge that focuses on a man’s pelvic region.

-No one can have a drive to be penetrated by a penis or any other object.
+No one has a drive to be penetrated by a penis or any other object.
 For example, a person’s mouth or anus cannot have a drive to be penetrated by a penis.
-Neither is there an attractive force that emanates from a vagina and is directed towards a dildo or penis.
-The only attractive force is from the erect penis (the mind of the aroused man) towards a vagina as a repository for his semen.
-Mental arousal causes blood to flow to the genitals and motivates a man to penetrate another person.
-Responsive women experience tumescence but no woman can impregnate another person.
+Neither is there an attractive force emanating from a vagina that is directed towards a dildo or penis.
+The only attractive force is from the erect penis (the mind of an aroused man) towards a vagina as a repository for his semen.
+Mental arousal causes blood to flow to the genitals and once he has an erection a man is typically motivated to penetrate another person.

 Men engage in intercourse to release the sexual frustration that arises as a result of their regular arousal.
 It is unthinkable that a man would engage in sexual activity and walk away unsatisfied.
 His arousal ensures his orgasm.
 Women never reach a state where orgasm becomes inevitable (even alone).
 Women be frustrated because of the unrealistic expectations that have been set for female orgasm with a lover.
 But they never suffer sexual frustration.
-Women do not experience arousal in the way that men do.
-Their ability to experience orgasm accumulates (over weeks) but it never results in any sense of urgency to engage in sexual activity or to obtain sexual release.
+Women’s ability to orgasm accumulates (over weeks) but it never results in any sense of urgency to engage in sexual activity or to obtain sexual release.

 When I hear sexperts on TV give advice about how to help women with their “dysfunctional sex drives” I get suspicious that we’re all feeding into the convenient male fantasy of the sexually voracious woman.
 (Joan Sewell 2010)